Towards Disentangling Information Paths with Coded ResNeXt: Coding schemes

-Let $H_{min}$ be the minimum Hamming distance among the pairs of the coding scheme.
-In CIFAR-10 for instance, as can be verified from \cref{tab:CIFAR10-codingSchemes}, we have $H_{min}=4$ for both $r=5/10$ and $r=3/10$ (check the pair horse-ship).
-Obviously, the higher $C(N,rN)$ is, the larger the set of acceptable codewords to choose for the coding scheme, so the larger $H_{min}$ can be achieved.
+Let $H_{min}$ be the minimum Hamming distance within the set of all possible pairs of codewords in the coding scheme.
+In CIFAR-10 for instance, as it can be verified from \cref{tab:CIFAR10-codingSchemes}, we have $H_{min}=4$ for both $r=5/10$ and $r=3/10$ (check the pair horse-ship).
+Obviously, the higher $C(N,rN)$ is, the larger the set of acceptable codewords to choose for the coding scheme is, and the larger the $H_{min}$ that can be achieved.
 Nevertheless, not every value of $H_{min}$ is achievable.
 There is a value above which there is no such coding scheme with $K$ codewords.

-Choosing $r, N$ such that $rK\in\mathbb{N}$ and $C(N,rN)\geq K$, we proceed in finding the coding scheme.
-In \cref{alg:coding_scheme} we give the pseudocode for a simplified version of the algorithm generating the coding schemes.
-We used this algorithm to generate the coding schemes for CIFAR-100 and ImageNet.
-For CIFAR-10 the length of the codewords is $N=10$ which is small enough to allow for the use of an approach similar to exhaustive search.
+After choosing $r, N$ such that $r K\in\mathbb{N}$ and $C(N,rN)\geq K$, we proceed to find the coding scheme.
+Finding a coding scheme that satisfies the three rules mentioned above is very challenging.
+Actually, there is no known way to compute even the ``basic'' function $A_2(N,\mathsf{d})$ that gives the maximum number of binary codewords of length $N$ with minimum Hamming distance $\mathsf{d}$.
+Moreover, computing the function $\mathsf{D}(N,K)$ that gives the minimum possible Hamming distance of a coding scheme of $K$ codewords is even harder.
+Using $\mathsf{D}(\cdot)$ one can evaluate $A_2(\cdot)$ through a binary search over $K$.
+In our case, the additional constraint of having $N_{act}$ ``1''s increases the difficulty.
+Lastly, in addition to knowing the existence of such a coding scheme, we are interested in realizing it, i.e., generating a valid set of codewords for that scheme.
+For that, we have to resort to heuristics that satisfy to the largest extent the three aforementioned rules.
+In \cref{alg:coding_scheme} we give the pseudocode of the algorithm used to generate the coding schemes of CIFAR-100 and ImageNet.
+For CIFAR-10 the length of the codewords is $N=10$, which is small enough to allow for the use of a brute force approach similar to exhaustive search.

-The \cref{alg:coding_scheme} starts by creating a list of length $C(N,rN)$ (in the sense of the programming language Python) with all possible codewords that satisfy rule A. Each codeword is actually a binary number as well, so it can be seen as an integer.
-That way, it is possible to sort the list in the next step.
-This step is crucial since randomly picking codewords is very inefficient when creating afterwards the set $G$.
-The set $G$ is a set containing codewords, where the Hamming distance of each pair of codewords is at least $H_{min}$.
-The larger the set $G$ is, the easier is to find a subset of cardinality $K$ that satisfies all three rules and could be the coding scheme.
-Randomly picking codewords from the list $L$ would result in a much smaller set $G$ than when picked in a sorted way.
-To understand why this holds true, we provide the following analogy.
+\cref{alg:coding_scheme} starts by creating a list of length $C(N,rN)$ with all possible codewords satisfying rule A. Each codeword can be mapped to the integer whose binary representation matches the codeword.
+These integers are used to sort the list of codewords in line \ref{line:sort}.
+This step is crucial, since randomly picking codewords is very inefficient for creating the set $G$ in the subsequent lines.
+The set $G$ is a set of codewords in which all possible pairs of codewords belonging in this set have Hamming distance between them at least $H_{min}$.
+The larger $G$ is, the easier it is to find a subset of cardinality $K$ that satisfies all three rules.